- Current Students Home

 F-1 regulations allow students to work part-time (up to 20 hours) during the academic term at approved on-campus jobs, and more than 20 hours during holidays, vacations and university breaks.
 Teaching Assistants and Research Assistants should obtain permission from the Graduate School for work which is in addition to their assistantship.
 Students must be sure they do not work more than 20 hours per week at any on-campus job or combination of jobs during the academic semester.
 Working more than 20 hours per week during the term can result in a loss of F-1 status.
 Marquette students can view and apply for open campus job positions in the JobConnection student employment database.
+Learn how to obtain on campus employment.

 F-1 regulations allow students to work at off-campus locations in three unique situations.